nice-game-hints/zniw-adventure/Undercave/torch.md

 ## How do I light the torch?
 Combine the Flint and Pyrite with the Soaked Bone to get a lit torch.

-You can now light and extinguish the torch at will, by clicking the torch icon in the top left.
+You can now light and extinguish the torch at will by clicking the torch icon in the top left.